Crypto Beginner

 How do I avoid crypto tax?

-To avoid paying tax on crypto, individuals can employ various strategies such as tax-loss harvesting, relocating to tax-friendly regions, holding crypto assets long term, or donating to charity.
+It is not recommended to avoid taxes on crypto gains.
+However, to minimize tax liability from crypto trading, individuals can employ various strategies such as tax-loss harvesting, relocating to tax-friendly regions, holding crypto assets long-term, or donating to charity.

 Do I pay tax on crypto received?